Research Team

 Kuba Rusek

-Third-year psychology student at the University of Gdańsk.
+Fifth-year psychology student at the University of Gdańsk.
 They are interested in cross-cultural and gender psychology and how video games affect the way children are raised.

 Kaja Juszczenko